elastic/elasticsearch-js/docs/reference/connecting.md

 ## Keep-alive connections [keep-alive]

-By default, the client uses persistent, keep-alive connections to reduce the overhead of creating a new HTTP connection for each Elasticsearch request.
+By default, the client uses persistent, keep-alive connections to reduce the overhead of creating a new HTTP connection for each {{es}} request.
 If you are using the default `UndiciConnection` connection class, it maintains a pool of 256 connections with a keep-alive of 10 minutes.
 If you are using the legacy `HttpConnection` connection class, it maintains a pool of 256 connections with a keep-alive of 1 minute.

 If you need to disable keep-alive connections, you can override the HTTP agent with your preferred [HTTP agent options](https://nodejs.org/api/http.md#http_new_agent_options):